 Make It Your Own

-- Can everyone at the Huddle stand instead of sit?
+- If everyone at the Huddle is comfortable doing so, change it up and ask the team to stand instead of sit.

 - End your Huddle with a “hoot and a holler” about a recent win, and celebrate the players involved.

 Your scoreboard line items determine your conversation topics, and each line item owner gets to present the information and confirm commitment to the plan.
-But what do you do when you have team members in different locations?
-Can you conduct your Huddle virtually?
+Center your Huddles around ALL your employees by making it easy for remote staff to attend.
+When you have team members in different locations try you conducting your Huddle virtually.